yagniksangani/yagniksangani/README.md

 - 👋 I’m @yagniksangani
 - 👀 Interested in learning new technologies.
-- 🌱 I’m currently learning ReactJS/Custom Gutenberg Block Development.
+- 🌱 Want to work in ReactJS / Custom Gutenberg Block Development.
 Share me some idea if you have good knowledge about it.
 - 💞️ Looking to collaborate with other developers and work on some good projects.
 - 📫 How to reach me - yagniksangani95@gmail.com